yaricom/goNEAT/README.md

 ```

-The results of experiment execution will be saved in the ./out directory as in previous experiment.
+The results of experiment execution will be saved into the ./out directory as in previous experiment.

 The experiment will fail sometimes to produce XOR solution over 100 epochs, but most of times solution will be found.
 This
 confirms that algorithm is able not only grow needed hidden units, but also to restore input connections as needed.